What are the 5 Stages of Addiction Recovery?

 Helping a loved one move through the stages of addiction recovery

 Seeing a loved one wallow in the first three stages of addiction recovery can be painful and frustrating.
 However, there are ways that you may be able to help them along.
 Remember that people with addiction problems sometimes fall back into previous stages.
 This is all part of their learning process.

 In the pre-contemplation stage, the aim of the game is to help your loved one to see that they have a problem.
-Now is the time tell them that you think they have an issue with addiction.
-You can also ask that other people who know them do the same.
+Now is the time to tell them that you think they have an issue with addiction.
+You can also ask other people who know them do the same.
 An intervention can be a good idea at this point.

 You might also talk about the damage they have caused themselves and their relationships due to their substance abuse.
 By doing this you may be able to plant a seed that will help them to see the reality of their situation.

 Now that your loved one has admitted that they have a problem, they will probably be more open to listening to your input on their addiction problem.
 When you feel like the time is right (they are as sober as can be), you can try discussing treatment options.
 As with all the other stages, don't push them too hard to get help, as this can be counter-productive.